junxit/us-congress-bills-119/metadata.md

 - 2025-01-09 — Introduced in House
 - 2025-01-09 — Introduced in House
 - 2025-01-09 — Referred to the House Committee on Foreign Affairs.
+- 2025-04-09 — Committee Consideration and Mark-up Session Held
+- 2025-04-09 — Ordered to be Reported (Amended) by Voice Vote.
+- 2025-06-23 — Considered under suspension of the rules. (consideration: CR H2843-2845)
+- 2025-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+260.
+- 2025-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-06-23 — Mr. Burchett moved to suspend the rules and pass the bill, as amended.
+- 2025-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2843-2844)
+- 2025-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2843-2844)
+- 2025-06-23 — The title of the measure was amended.
+Agreed to without objection.